-In the wake of the Sandy Hook Elementary School tragedy, Sandy Hook Promise worked tirelessly with federal lawmakers and the administration to require Universal Background Checks for firearm sales and make meaningful improvements to keep children safe from gun violence.
+In the wake of the Sandy Hook Elementary School tragedy, Sandy Hook Promise worked tirelessly with federal lawmakers and the administration to require Background Checks for firearm sales and make meaningful improvements to keep children safe from gun violence.

 Despite our best efforts — and the support of more than 97% of Americans — the legislation failed to pass the U.S. Senate.
 We’ve continued to fight every day since then, and now, eight years later, we see a path forward.